Lindsey Graham: DOJ used anti-Trump dossier in court

 I just saw Lindsey Graham on one of the Fox News talk shows.
-He told the host, Brian Kilmead, that the infamous anti-Trump dossier was used in court by the Department of Justice.
+He told the host, Brian Kilmeade, that the infamous anti-Trump dossier was used in court by the Department of Justice.
 I take it Graham means that the dossier, or information it contains, was used by the DOJ in the FISA court to gain approval for surveillance of Team Trump.

 We have suspected that this was the case.
 Now Graham apparently has seen evidence that confirms our suspicion.